jimdis/1dv610-L3/docs/TestCases5-6.md

 ### Output:

+- Feedback: "Your message was submitted!" is shown.
 - The message appears at the bottom of the Message Board with the entered username and message.
 - A form for posting a message is shown.
 - The entered username is filled in as username.